d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 Note that there is a `white` variable and a `white_alone` variable.
 This is because there are 2 separate facts gathered here.

 * `white` refers to *race*: *people having origins in any of the original peoples of Europe, the Middle East, or North Africa*.
-If a person declares `white` among other races, is classified as `two_races_plus` and not as `white`.
+If a person declares *white* among other races, is classified as `two_races_plus` and not as `white`.

-* `white_alone` refers to `white` *race* people who also reported *not Hispanic or Latino origin*.
+* `white_alone` refers to *white race* people who also reported *not Hispanic or Latino origin*.

-For further references on any other variable you can [go to the Census Bureau's site](https://www.census.gov/quickfacts/).
+For further references on any variable you can [go to the Census Bureau's site](https://www.census.gov/quickfacts/).

 # Building the Response Variable

 I create the variable I want to explain: `pref_cand_T`.
 It takes the value `1` if `Trump` has a greater percentage of votes than `Clinton` in the county, and `0` otherwise.
-Note that it is not necessary that one of them has more than 50% of the votes, it only is required to have more votes than the other.
+Note that it is not necessary that one of them has more than 50% of the votes, it's only required that has more votes than the other.

 ```r